mistal-distal/pyCoinPayments/README.rst

     from CryptoPayments import CryptoPayments

+    ## Don't actually store these values like this, rather inject at runtime
     API_KEY     = 'You Public API Key'
     API_SECRET  = 'You API Secret'
     IPN_URL = 'Your Callback URL'